harness/developer-hub/docs/platform/6_Security/2-add-use-text-secrets.md

 This topic describes how to add a text secret in Harness.

-### Step 1: Add text secret
+### Step 1: Add Text Secret

 This topic assumes you have a Harness Project set up.
-If not, see [Create Organizations and Projects](../1_Organizations-and-Projects/2-create-an-organization.md).
+If not, see [Create Organizations and Projects](../1_Organizations and Projects/create-an-organization.md).

 Secrets can be added inline while setting up a Connector or other setting, and they can also be set up in the Account/Organization/Project resources.